matrix-org/matrix-spec-proposals/drafts/general_api.rst

    you fit that in to the message thread if you did so?
 Would probably have to fall back to the timestamp heuristic.
 After all, these markers are only ever going to be heuristics given they are not acknowledging each message event.
+ - These markers also allow unread message counts to be kept in sync for multiple devices.

 Kicking a user ``[Final]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~